briandoll/kitandride/_posts/2014-07-09-mike-skalnik.md

 keeping it completely true to its age, but I'm still playing with it I race and do long rides on a 2011 Specialized Allez that's gone through some upgrades in my years of ownership and riding.
-I also have a Surly LHT built for touring, and a few bikes I'm in the process of selling :cry:�
+I also have a Surly LHT built for touring, and a few bikes I'm in the process of selling :cry:

 ![Commuter](https://cloud.githubusercontent.com/assets/2546/3564761/a9c0cb74-0a97-11e4-967e-e0096693082a.jpg)